BastilleBSD/bastille/docs/chapters/subcommands/list.rst

 ====

 List jails, ports, releases, templates, logs, limits, exports and imports and much more managed by bastille.
+See the ``help`` output below.

-Using `bastille list` without args will print with all the info we feel is most important.
+Using `bastille list` without args will print all jails with the info we feel is most important.

 Most options can be printed in JSON format by including the ``-j|--json`` flag.
 Use ``-p|--pretty`` to print in columns instead of rows.